agenceink/craft-mailerlite/README.md

 # MailerLite

-An easy tool to add users to your MailerLite lists.
+An easy tool to subscribe users to your MailerLite list.

 ## Requirements